Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 ABCMayumi Heene claimed to have made up the ruse in notes to her lawyer.

 Over the phone, Richard began yelling: “Oh, my God.
-Fuck!
-What the fuck?
-Every time you write something you cause a fucking shit storm.”
+F—k!
+What the f—k?
+Every time you write something you cause a f—king sh—t storm.”

-Mayumi clarified that she made up the ruse in notes she had made for her attorney.
+Mayumi then clarified that the Balloon Boy incident itself was not a ruse.
+Rather, she had lied in the notes she wrote for her attorney.
 Richard seemingly had no idea she had done so.

 Whether his reaction was itself a ruse is unclear.

-After reading about the infamous Balloon Boy hoax, read about the Rendlesham Forest UFO encounter and whether it was a hoax.
-Then, read about how the Fox sisters brought spiritualism to America — and admitted it was all a hoax.
+After reading about the infamous Balloon Boy hoax, learn about the Rendlesham Forest UFO encounter and whether or not it was a hoax.
+Then, discover how the Fox sisters brought spiritualism to America — and then admitted it was all a lie.

 author